Channel Metrics vs. Content Metrics in Measure

 The following widgets in Measure are channel widgets:

-Metrics that measure account activity (such as fan increase or new DM conversations) are always channel metrics, and any widget that includes these metrics is a channel widget.
-However, there are also many channel metrics that measure post activity, so please take care not to compare these metrics to their content-level counterparts.
+Metrics that measure account activity (such as "fan increase" or "new DM conversations") are always channel metrics, meaning any widget that includes these metrics is a channel widget.

 Content widgets